julianfl0w/sqlProject/README.md

 # sqlProject
- SQL Example to do Transactions
+A review of available SQL and NoSQL Databases